seanlikesred/flask-sheets-template-2024/README.md

 This app requires a few services, for user authentication and data storage.
 Follow the instructions below to setup these services:

-1. Follow the [Google Cloud Setup](./docs/GOOGLE_CLOUD.md) guide to configure a Google Cloud project to facilitate user logins and programmatic access to Google APIs.
+1. Follow the [Google Cloud Setup Guide](./docs/GOOGLE_CLOUD.md) to configure a Google Cloud project to facilitate user logins and programmatic access to Google APIs.
 Obtain and configure client credentials (via environment variables) and service account credentials (via JSON file).

-2. Follow the [Google Sheets Database Setup](./docs/GOOGLE_SHEETS.md) guide to setup the google sheets database.
+2. Follow the [Google Sheets Database Setup Guide](./docs/GOOGLE_SHEETS.md) to setup the Google Sheets database.

-3. If you would like to configure Google Analytics, optionally consult the [Google Analytics Setup](./docs/GOOGLE_ANALYTICS.md) guide.
+3. If you would like to configure Google Analytics, optionally consult the [Google Analytics Setup Guide](./docs/GOOGLE_ANALYTICS.md).

 ## Configuration